Herbert Wohlfarth

 Wohlfarth

 Kptlt.
-Herbert Wohlfarth during patrol
+Herbert Wohlfarth on patrol

-In the U-boat force Herbert Wohlfarth was well known by his nickname, Parzival.
+In the U-boat force Herbert Wohlfarth was known by his nickname, Parzival.
 After a radio message to the BdU, reporting his successes with his 'dugout', he received the following praise from Dönitz:

 An Wohlfarth: Gut gemacht!